AugustinTT/veille/README.md

-## Veille technologique : L'Intelligence artificielle et le crédit social
+## Veille technologique : L'IA et le crédit social

 You can use the [editor on GitHub](https://github.com/AugustinTT/veille/edit/main/README.md) to maintain and preview the content for your website in Markdown files.